 The LePage Republicans may think that Election Day registrants are just lazy, or they may think that making it a little harder to vote is an acceptable response to Charlie Webster’s fact-free mythology.

 The Maine Democratic Party thinks otherwise.
 We believe in policy that advances the great causes facing Maine.
 We believe in a vigorous public square, where the issues are raised and debated by citizens and legislators alike.

 We believe in a responsive, respectful citizen’s government that works for the people it represents.

 In the past 30 years, there have been only two convictions of voter fraud in Maine.
 What’s more, when pressed, Mr. Webster could not provide evidence to support his accusation.”

-NOW, my comment and I can provide evidence to support voter fraud in Maine and the refusal of those in authority to act, per their oaths, duties and obligations is reason why there are slim convictions in Maine.
+Comment and evidence to support voter fraud in Maine and the refusal of those in authority to act, per their oaths, duties and obligations is reason why there are slim convictions in Maine.